Editor's note: This article was reviewed and updated on October 31, 2019.

 Why prostate cancer?

 Prostate cancer is a serious disease: 1 in 7 men get prostate cancer; 2.9 million men have the disease already; it’s the second largest cause of cancer deaths in men; but it has an excellent survival rate if caught early enough.
 Awareness is critical, as is monies that support research that lead to breakthrough treatments.
+(Check out our roundup of prostate cancer resources.)

 Why testicular cancer?